 Those who follow the task force's progress will want to keep track of the occasional changes to the timeline (last updated Novenber 9, 2007).

 The Next Day: Pr.
-Erik Christensen preached a great sermon at Salem Lutheran in Minneapolis on January 20, the day after Sinfully Delicious: You'll be the envy of everyone in your lectionary study group, and your Fair Trade Coffee will be sinfully delicious because you're drinking it from the Official LutheranConfessions.com MUG!
+Erik Christensen preached a great sermon at Salem Lutheran in Minneapolis on January 20, the day after Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
+When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
 Be the Life of the Party:

 Worn out your old copy of The Book of Concord?